 In the Fall of 2018, the UI Athletics staff formed the Health & Well-Being Outreach Committee.
 The mission of this committee is to provide UI student-athletes with education and/or programming on various topics related to overall health and well-being (e.g., alcohol and drug education, stress management, sleep hygiene, mental and emotional well-being, nutrition).
 The committee regularly collaborates with student-athletes, coaches, and other support staff who work with student-athletes.
 Connections also are made with other campus offices, committees, and campus events.
 In addition to creating new outreach projects, it is the goal of the committee to service as an interdisciplinary resource for coaches and student-athletes for consultation.

-HEALTHY EATING: Iowa Sports Nutrition
+Performance Fueling: Iowa Sports Nutrition

 International Hawk Fuel Stop: A collaboration between Iowa Sports Nutrition and Student-Athlete Academic Services, these special events feature unique recipes representing the traditional food from countries around the world.
 These recipes expose student-athletes to a variety of cuisines, while allowing international student-athletes a space to share recipes from their home cultures.

 Brother/Sister Team Fueling Events: These events pair male and female teams together as another way to meet other Hawkeye athletes while involved in a fun activity, such as cooking classes and competitions.
 Teams working together and applying food preparation skills is a fun and simple way to learn how to make foods that fuel performance AND taste delicious.